Additional Educational Resources Available

-25. New Guideline Statement 25: High-pressure, long-duration hydrodistension should not be offered.
+25. High-pressure, long-duration hydrodistension should not be offered.
 Recommendation (Evidence Strength- C)

-26. New Guideline Statement 26: Systemic (oral) long-term glucocorticoid administration should not be offered.
+26. Systemic (oral) long-term glucocorticoid administration should not be offered.
 Recommendation (Evidence Strength- C)

 This guideline's purpose is to provide direction to clinicians and patients regarding how to: recognize interstitial cystitis (IC)/bladder pain syndrome (BPS); conduct a valid diagnostic process; and, approach treatment with the goals of maximizing symptom control and patient quality of life (QoL) while minimizing AEs and patient burden.
 The strategies and approaches recommended in this document were derived from evidence-based and consensus-based processes.
 IC/BPS nomenclature is a controversial issue; for the purpose of clarity the Panel decided to refer to the syndrome as IC/BPS and to consider these terms synonymous.
 There is a continually expanding literature on IC/BPS; the Panel notes that this document constitutes a clinical strategy and is not intended to be interpreted rigidly.
 The most effective approach for a particular patient is best determined by the individual clinician and patient.
 As the science relevant to IC/BPS evolves and improves, the strategies presented here will require amendment to remain consistent with the highest standards of clinical care.